Child Safety

 How to report child protection concerns

-If a child is in immediate danger call the Police on 000 (triple zero).
+If a child is in immediate danger, call Police on 000 (triple zero).

-If you think a child or young person is at risk of harm from abuse or neglect, contact the Child Protection Helpline on 132 111.
+If you believe a child or young person is at risk of harm from abuse or neglect, contact the NSW Child Protection Helpline on 132 111.

-You can also report child protection concerns involving a Mosman Council Councillor, employee, contractor or volunteer to the Manager Community Services or the Manager Human Resources by:
+You can also report child safety concerns involving a Mosman Council Councillor, employee, contractor or volunteer by contacting:

 External Resources